marcorosella/hover-the-top/README.md

 Hover the top!
 =============

-A simple clickless interface for the Leapmotion JavaScript framework, LeapJS (http://js.leapmotion.com)
+A simple clickless interface for the Leapmotion JavaScript framework, LeapJS (http://js.leapmotion.com).
+It lets open and close modal windows hovering on elements displaying a SVG timer.

 How it works
 -------------------------
-Add a class to the element you want to be clickless:
+Add a class "clickless", the id of the modal window you want to interact to and the action to the desired clickless element:

 ```
 <div id="openhelp" class="clickless" data-dest="modal-one" data-action="open">Open Me</div>